-Using the Safety to Clinical Operations Vault Connection, organizations with both a Clinical Operations Vault and a Safety Vault can exchange data in near-real time.
-To use the Safety to Clinical Operations Vault Connection, you must configure the relevant components, connect any existing data, and activate the connection.
+Using the Safety-Clinical Operations Vault Connection, organizations with both a Clinical Operations Vault and a Safety Vault can exchange data in near-real time.
+To use the Safety-Clinical Operations Vault Connection, you must configure the relevant components, connect any existing data, and activate the connection.
 This setup requires configuration steps in both Vaults.

 Connections